IdolLab/RAGTrack/README.md

   <img src="assets/poster.jpg" width="85%" alt="CVPR 2026 Poster">
 </p>

+---

+## 🙏 Acknowledgements

+This repo is based on [UNTrack](https://github.com/q2479036243/MUSTMultispectral-UAV-Single-Object-Tracking) and [Qwen-VL](https://github.com/QwenLM/Qwen-VL).
+We sincerely thank the authors for their excellent works.

+---

-## 📝 Citation
+## 📚 Citation

-If you find CADTrack is helpful for your research, please consider citing:
+If you find **RAGTrack** is helpful for your research, please consider citing:

 ```bibtex
 @inproceedings{li2026ragtrack,